-Students have the right to appeal an academic sanction resulting from the AIPC decision, except for Warnings and Automatic Dismissal as they are not reviewed by the committee.
+Students have the right to appeal an academic sanction resulting from the AIPC decision, except for Warnings and automatic dismissals as they are automatic and are not reviewed by the committee.
 The appeal must be submitted by the sanctioned student.
-Students are limited to one appeal per sanction, and must base onat least one of the following conditions:
+Students are limited to one appeal per sanction, and must be based on at least one of the following conditions:

-- 1. Procedural error that materially prejudiced the sanctioned student - 2.
-Misapplication or misinterpretation of the Academic Progression Guidelines - 3.
-Findings of facts not supported by a preponderance of evidence - 4.
-Discovery of substantial new facts that were unavailable at the time of the AIPC review meeting - 5.
-Sanction imposed by AIPC is disproportionate to the student's academic performance
+- Procedural error that materially prejudiced the sanctioned student - Misapplication or misinterpretation of the Academic Progression Guidelines - Findings of facts not supported by a preponderance of evidence - Discovery of substantial new facts that were unavailable at the time of the AIPC review meeting - Sanction imposed by AIPC is disproportionate to the student's academic performance